Editorial Policies

 1. Contribution to Editorial Decisions

-The journal uses Single-blind review process.
+The journal uses Double-blind review process.
 The reviewers advise the editor-in-chief in making the editorial decision.
 The editor-in-chief communicates with authors, as required, and helps them in improving quality of their research paper.

 2. Promptness